Allegra9/songs-engine/README.md

 This is a songs search engine built with [iTunes API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/#searching)

-Search for songs, listen to preview audio or video, favourite songs and add them to your playlists!
+Search for songs, listen to previews (audio or video), favourite songs and make your own playlists!

 ## How to run: